Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 Final Thoughts

 Choosing between body butter and lotion doesn't have to be complicated.
-Body butter is your heavy-duty hydrator for very dry skin and cold weather, while lotion is your lightweight daily go-to for normal to oily skin and warmer climates.
-And for the ultimate hydration strategy, layer body oil, lotion, and butter to lock in moisture and support your skin's natural barrier.
+Body butter is your rich, cushiony moisturizer for very dry-feeling skin and cold weather, while lotion is your lightweight daily go-to for normal to oily skin and warmer climates.
+And for the ultimate hydration strategy, layer body oil, lotion, and butter to help lock in moisture and support a softer, more supple skin feel all year long.

 Your skin deserves the best.
-Choose the right product for your needs, and enjoy soft, healthy, hydrated skin all year long.
+Choose the right product for your needs, and enjoy soft, healthy-looking, hydrated skin every day.

 Back to blog